h-livv/janus/README.md

 NPZ outputs / diagnostics  (data/transport/run_*/)
 ```

 Geant4 supplies the stochastic interaction and production step.
 ROOT `Seeds` carry that particle data into transport.
 Xsuite tracks the beam.
-The NPZ files and diagnostic plots are the observables the research question will use.
+The resulting NPZ files and diagnostic plots serve as the primary observables.

 | What                               | Status                                                                   |
 | ---------------------------------- | ------------------------------------------------------------------------ |